hargoniX/master/thesis/thesis.typ

 ]

 This leaves only the translation of inductive propositions and definitions.
-Translating inductive propositions is quite similar to generating invariants for inductive types.
+The translation of inductive propositions is quite similar to generating invariants for inductive types.
 However, instead of generating a separate invariant, the restrictions can be directly injected into the introduction rules of the proposition.
 Given an inductive proposition of the form
 $